google/badwolf/docs/command_line_tool.md

 done
 ```

-If any of the assertions of a story fails, it will be proper indicated and the
+If any of the assertions of a story fails, it will be properly indicated and
-obtained result table and the expected one will both be displayed.
+the obtained result table and the expected one will both be displayed.

 ## Command: BQL

 The `bql` command starts a REPL that allows running BQL commands.
 The REPL can
 provide basic help on usage as shown below.
-Currently the REPL has limited
+Currently, the REPL has limited
 support for terminal input.
 BQL statements need to be in a single line and there
-is currently not support for cursor keys neither history of past BQL statements.
+is currently no support for cursor keys or history of past BQL statements.

 ```
 $ bw bql